ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

     Each key in the `board` represents a position on the board, with the corresponding value being an `'X'`, `'O'`, or an empty space (`None`).

-    Modeling the board itself as a dictionary and naming the keys appropriately, can simplify updating the board based upon what the player types in.
-For example, assume you store the player's input in a variable named `move`, you can convert it to lower case using `.lower()`, and use it as the key to access the `board`, i.e., `board[move]`.
+    Modeling the board itself as a dictionary and naming the keys appropriately can simplify updating the board based on what the player types in.
+For example, assume you store the player's input in a variable named `move`.
+You can convert it to lowercase using `.lower()` and use it as the key to access the `board`, i.e., `board[move]`.

 ### Step 2 - Playing the game